saberland/saber/website/pages/docs/config.md

 }
 ```

-Note that the permalink for homepage is always `/`.
+Note that the permalink for the homepage is always `/`.